sprintly/Sprintly-GitHub/README.md

 #Changing the Configuration

 If, at some point, you wish to change your configuration (you get a new username, API key, or wish to change the default product), type `sprintly --update-config`.
 Pro tip: you don't have to re-type everything just to change your API Key.
-Simple press enter to keep the old version of any individual item:
+Simply press enter to keep the old version of any individual item:

 	$ sprintly --update-config
 	Updating config...
 Press enter to accept default value shown in brackets.